General anaesthetic or local anaesthetic with sedation.

-A breast implant removal procedure enables women to remove their current breast implants.
-A woman may want or need to remove her breast implants for a number of different reasons.
-Ideal candidates for a breast implant removal procedure include women who have any of the following problems:
+Breast implants may be replaced for a number of different reasons.
+Ideal candidates for a breast implant replacement procedure include those who have any of the following problems:

-If any of these problems affect you then removal of your implants may greatly improve the issue.
+If any of these problems affect you then a breast implant replacement procedure may greatly improve the issue.
 Often, you may not be aware of the specific name of the problem you are experiencing but you may be unhappy with the visual result.
 Your surgeon will be happy to assess and examine your breasts so that they can advise you on the most suitable procedure.

 As medicine develops, the outcomes for patients continue to improve.
 Nowadays, although they are not considered to last forever, breast implants are designed to be both long-lasting and safe.

-Patients who may have had breast implants put in a long time ago may have been advised to get the breast implants removed after a certain number of years.
-Your surgeon will be able to examine you during your consultation and give you advice on whether or not you need to get your implants removed.
+Patients who may have had breast implants put in a long time ago may have been advised to get the breast implants replaced after a certain number of years.
+Your surgeon will be able to examine you during your consultation and give you advice on whether or not you need to get your implants replaced.

-Not only do older implants sometimes need removing, but the process of ageing and changes in your body may also change the aesthetics of your breast implants.
-Therefore, you may wish to have your implants removed if, over time, the size and shape of your breasts have changed.
+Not only do older implants sometimes need replacement, but the process of ageing and changes in your body may also change the aesthetics of your breast implants.
+Therefore, you may wish to have your implants replaced if, over time, the size and shape of your breasts have changed.

 As mentioned, the aesthetics of your breast implants may change over time.
 As you age, you may find that the skin and breast tissue becomes less supported and starts to sag or droop.
 Additionally, changes in weight or the changes that occur in pregnancy can also alter the breast shape.
 All of these factors can contribute to the aesthetic of your breasts changing.

-A foreign body is a name given to anything that is not usually within the human body and is therefore recognised as ‘foreign’.
+"Foreign body" is a name given to anything that is not usually within the human body and is therefore recognized as ‘foreign’.
 A breast implant is, therefore, a foreign body as it is a new element that is introduced into the breast.
-When the body recognises something as foreign surrounding tissue responds by forming a capsule around it.
+When the body recognizes something as foreign surrounding tissue responds by forming a capsule around it.
 This occurs with a breast implant.
 The capsule is made up of fibrous tissue and it will surround the entire implant.
 This process is completely normal and expected following breast implant insertion.
 The process will be slightly different from person to person.

 PIP implants were made by a single company based in France and were largely used in private clinics for breast enlargement.
 Almost 50,000 women in the UK received these implants.
 Many will have had these removed since the scandal was uncovered, but many women still live with these implants with no impact on their general health.
 We would advise you to discuss this with your GP.
-If you are worried about the implants and would like to have them removed, a breast implant removal procedure may be suitable for you.
+If you are worried about the implants and would rather have new implants to replace them, a breast implant replacement procedure may be suitable for you.